iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 2 reviews"/>
 </p>

+> Installation hung, had to reinstall. though feedback is mentioned, no feedback method built into app. to save power would be nice to be able to turn off when at home location where no visitors or exposure is possible. just installed so may be more feedback later, but no method within app.<br> :date: __2020-12-17 15:31:22__

+> desnt work<br> :date: __2020-12-17 08:29:56__

 > I wish I could use both Maryland and Pennsylvania COVID apps because I live in Maryland and work in Pennsylvania.
 But I can only get notifications from one of them.
 I am more likely to get exposed to COVID in PA then MD.
 Other then that it is nice.<br> :date: __2020-12-11 18:19:42__

 > I am not sure whete to get the verification code to use in the app.?.?.?<br> :date: __2020-12-10 04:46:27__